Experienced. Capable. Compassionate.

 Colorado is one of a few states that still recognizes common law marriage.
 The Keil law office has litigated a number of common law marriage cases, both for and against over the last 31 years.
 Common law marriage is often difficult to prove or defend against because of factual disputes between the parties and the lack of a statute which defines common law marriage.
 Common law marriage is proven by cohabitation and repute and those terms are defined only in Colorado case law.
 The Keil law office is well versed and experienced in representing clients in common law marriage cases.
-Call for a free consultation.
+Call for a consultation.

 Jim Keil handles even the most complex family law appeals.
 Over the years, he has worked with clients to reverse lower court decisions.
 He has had a number of unpublished appellate opinions.
 His published appellate cases include:

 - In re the Marriage of Talbott, 43 P.3d 734 (Colo.
 App.
 2002)